Skip to main content

 To learn more

-PurgeTSS will look for this file ./purgetss/config.js, where each section is optional and can be customized.
+PurgeTSS looks for the file ./purgetss/config.js, where each section is optional and can be customized.
 Missing sections will use the default configuration.

-To learn more and view some examples, see the Configuration Section
+To learn more and view some examples, refer to the Configuration Section.

 # alias: